LuigiARC/vault-cracker/README.md

 # Vault-Cracker
-A trainer for the vault minigame in SUPERVIVE.
+A trainer (as in to make you better at the game; don't cheat!) for the vault minigame in SUPERVIVE.